jpsalis/ASETNIOP/readme.md

     The specific order follows a distinct pattern, shared across all 4 primaries:
     - For a partial: primary, opposing partial, congruent word, opposing partial
-    - For a word: same side word, opposing word, congruent partial, opposing partial
+    - For a word: primary, opposing word, congruent partial, opposing partial

     With a bit of luck, I was able to discover that this behavior exhibited by the order of chord priority is very similar to a binary counter.
 If you assign each partial and word a number from 0 to 4 in binary (lp:00, rp:01, lw:10, rw:11) and xor this with indices from a for loop, you will then get the next chord in the sequence.
 For instance, the right partial's order would be: 01, 00, 11, 10:
     * 1 ^ 0 = 0b01